dschapman/dschapman-com/content/posts/how-i-coded-this-website.md

 date: '2020-02-07'
 excerpt: 'A little bit about how I coded this website with GatsbyJS.'
 title: 'How I Coded This Website'
-tags: ['gatsby', 'tech', 'resource list']
+tags: ['gatsby', 'resource list', 'website']

-type: 'guide'
-published: true
-image: '/articles/how-i-coded-this-website/gatsby-website-js.jpg'
 ---

 Fun Fact: I coded this website myself.
 The source code for everything you see lives on my computer [(you can also browse it on Github)](https://github.com/dschapman/PersonalBlog) .